How Does Homeschooling Work? FAQs & Tips for Homeschooling Your Child

 What Is Homeschooling?
 How Does It Work?

 Be sure to check the HSLDA website or your state Department of Education website to find all the laws in your state and the contact person in your county.
 Some states are more relaxed on homeschooling laws, and some states have pretty strong laws concerning homeschool families.
-Either way, your best bet is to be knowledgeable about your state laws.
+Either way, you need to know your state's laws.

 Two sisters share a book